Dem Brudders

 Some famous airline names like Pan Am and Eastern have tried to make a comeback, but they were nowhere as successful as Frontier, known today as an "Ultra Low-Cost Airline."
 The new Frontier has more planes and more destinations than the old Frontier.
 Low cost.
 Safety.
 Comfort.
 Pick any two.
 I'm referring generally to low-cost airlines, not necessarily The New Frontier.

-For whatever reason, I didn't photograph my Minicraft 737-300 in American's natural-metal finish when I got photos of the others.
-I'll get to this soon.
 Minicraft's 737 is even easier to build than the Airfix version and it's a great place to start if you've never done an all-metal version such as American Airlines.
 The 737-300 is the first modern airliner that Minicraft did.
-This kit showed up in the summer of 1998.
-After this, Minicraft released a flurry of airliner kits that are must-haves for any airliner modeler.
-Visit Minicraft Models to check out their line of 1/144 kits!
+This kit showed up in the summer of 1998 along with a 737-400, which has a longer fuselage.
+After this, Minicraft released a flurry of nice airliner kits.
+Circa 2023, Minicraft sold its tooling to Academy.

 MPC (AIRFIX) 747-100 / PAN AM